andregregory45/active-directory/README.md

 <h2>Deployment and Configuration</h2>

 <p>
-Active Directory Domain Services is installed on the domain controller.
+Install Active Directory Domain Services and promote the server to a Domain Controller.
 </p>

 <p>